 The increased competition in the French mobile market has pushed operators to create a range of affordable mobile services.
 But with all this choice, finding the right SIM in France can be confusing.
 To help you out, this guide to getting a mobile phone in France includes the following information:

-- French mobile networks: can I use my mobile in France?
+- Can I use my mobile phone in France?

 - French mobile operators

 - French mobile phone laws

 - Useful resources

 Looking for a great deal on sport and entertainment from France and beyond?
 As well as home phone and internet services, SFR offer a wide range of TV packages for every taste and budget.
 From live coverage of Europe's biggest football leagues to the latest movie releases from Hollywood, Bollywood, and beyond, you'll find all your family's favorite TV on SFR.